Oyster card: Registration and protection

 Oyster cards can be registered, providing protection in case of loss or theft.
 Registration can be done online after the card has been used for a journey, or at a London Underground station, an Oyster Ticket Stop (shop) or a Travel Information Centre; to do so, the customer has to supply a security password and their postcode, which must then be cited when completing the registration online.
-Registration enables the customer to buy any product for the card and acecess to after-sales service, as well as protection against theft or loss.
+Registration enables the customer to buy any product for the card and access to after-sales service, as well as protection against theft or loss.

 Sales

 Oyster card vending machine, installed at London Bridge station in December 2006.
 All machines of this design have been phased out.

 Oyster cards can be purchased from a number of different outlets in the London area: